Karl-Ryan0/PrototypeLevel/Readme.md

 This is where the boss lurks waiting for the player.
 There are pillars to hide in as well as a method to apply greater damage to the boss.

+This area also has additional functionality: there are three pressure plates, and when they're stepped on they'll start a chain in the BP_DangerFloor blueprint.
+When all three are stepped on, the floor will change colour and apply damage to the boss character.
+This is not specific to the boss, and the player can be hurt if they are careless.

 ## AI
 ### Enemies
 #### Vision Turret